raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 ### Module caching

-WASM execution performance is a determining factor in the ability to maintain blockchain epoch time (30 seconds).
+Wasm execution performance is a determining factor in the ability to maintain blockchain epoch time (30 seconds).

-We recommend implementations to compile WASM bytecode into machine code for faster execution, instead of relying on interpretation.
+We recommend implementations to compile Wasm bytecode into machine code for faster execution, instead of relying on interpretation.
 This incurs in an upfront CPU-bound compilation cost, in exchange for ongoing operating costs.